-A. Continuing and/or extended education programs are educational opportunities offered to individuals throughout their lifecycle.
+A. Continuing and extended education programs are educational opportunities offered to individuals throughout their lifecycle.
 These programs cover a range of experiences and interests.
 Programs may also offer certifications and competency-based credentials.

-Cleveland State University’s Division of Continuing and Extended Education offerings are found throughout CSU’s colleges and schools, and provide flexible, innovative options encompassing everything from intimate workshops, to the eLearning classroom, to intensive certificate programs.
+Cleveland State University's Division of Continuing and Extended Education courses are found throughout CSU's colleges and schools and provide flexible, innovative options encompassing everything from intimate workshops to the eLearning classroom to intensive certificate programs.

 Q. What is the difference between professional development and workforce development?

 A. Professional development addresses the educational needs of people in a broad range of jobs and career fields, usually through noncredit, nondegree programs.
-It may include formal coursework, conferences, or seminars taught on different platforms, including distance learning or in the classroom.
-Workforce development education usually includes programs aimed at providing the skills and knowledge needed for displaced workers or out of work individual’s a job, or help individuals develop industry-specific skills to help advance their compensation opportunities.
+It may include formal coursework, conferences, or seminars taught on different platforms, including distance learning or in-person.
+Workforce development education usually includes programs to provide the skills and knowledge needed for displaced workers or help individuals develop industry-specific skills to help advance their career and compensation opportunities.

 Q. Does receiving a certificate make me a "graduate of Cleveland State University?"

-A. No. You are only considered a “graduate” of CSU when you earn an academic degree from a degree-granting unit.
-However, you can earn a certificate from CSU and have the benefit of an educational experience from a highly reputable institution.
+A. No. You are only considered a "graduate" of CSU when you earn an academic degree from a degree-granting unit.
+However, you can earn a certificate from CSU and benefit from an educational experience from a highly reputable institution.